n0nuser/n0nuser.github.io/content/posts/personal_webpage/index.md

 ## Choosing and Setting Up Your Hugo Template

-I initially built my website using the **Cuppy** template and later transitioned to the **Color Your World** template from Hugo.
+I initially built my website using the [**Cupper**](https://github.com/zwbetz-gh/cupper-hugo-theme) template and later transitioned to the [**Color Your World**](https://github.com/rmaguiar/hugo-theme-color-your-world) template from Hugo.
 Over the years, I've made various aesthetic changes to keep the site fresh and engaging.

 1. **Select a Hugo Template**: Start by choosing a Hugo template that suits your needs.
 You can find many free templates in the [Hugo themes](https://themes.gohugo.io/) directory.
 There are a lot of them, it just depends on what you are trying to build.
 2. **Install Hugo**: Follow the official [Hugo installation guide](https://gohugo.io/getting-started/installing/) to set up Hugo on your local machine.